 Our Board believes that it is prudent to decrease the authorized number of shares of our common stock from 100,000,000 shares to 37,000,000 shares and of our undesignated preferred stock from 5,000,000 shares to 3,000,000 shares in order to reduce our Delaware tax liability while maintaining an adequate reserve of authorized but unissued shares to save time and money in responding to future events requiring the issuance of additional shares of our stock, such as acquisitions or equity offerings.
 All authorized but unissued shares of our common stock will be available for issuance from time to time for any proper purpose approved by our Board of Directors (including issuance in connection with stock-based employee benefit plans, future stock splits by means of a dividend and issuances to raise capital or effect acquisitions).
 Other than issuing sufficient shares to cover future equity grants under our Second Amended and Restated 2006 Stock Option and Incentive Plan, there are currently no arrangements, agreements or understandings for the issuance of the additional shares of authorized common stock, nor for our authorized undesignated preferred stock.
-As of April 16, 2012, 2,327,606 shares of our common stock were reserved for issuance pursuant to outstanding equity awards under our Second Amended and Restated 2006 Stock Option and Incentive Plan and prior equity plans, and 1,227,026 shares of our common stock were available for future grant under our Second Amended and Restated 2006 Stock Option and Incentive Plan.
+As of April 16, 2012, [2,160,328] shares of our common stock were reserved for issuance pursuant to outstanding equity awards under our Second Amended and Restated 2006 Stock Option and Incentive Plan, and [1,210,715] shares of our common stock were available for future grant under this plan.